jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 This section provides guidance to the Internet Assigned Numbers Authority (IANA) regarding registration of values related to the TEAP protocol, in accordance with BCP 26 {{RFC5226}}.

+IANA is instructed to update the references in the "Tunnel Extensible Authentication Protocol (TEAP) Parameters" registry to point to this document instead of to {{RFC7170}}

+IANA is instructed to add a "NOTE" at the beginning of the TEAP parameters registry which states:

+> The values in this registry were originally defined in {{RFC7170}}

 # Security Considerations